 JONG, Jan Willem de.
 Leiden 15.2.1921 — Canberra 22.1.2000.
 Dutch Indologist and Buddhist Scholar in Australia.
 Professor in Leiden and Canberra.
 Studies of Chinese, Japanese and Sanskrit at Leiden in 1939-45 (cand.
 1945), at Harvard 1946 and in Paris 1947-50, now also Tibetan.
-During the war university was closed and he had to go on on his own.
+During the war the university was closed and he had to go on on his own.
 Ph.D.
 1949 Leiden (under F. D. K. Bosch), then worked as Assistant there.
-From 1956 Professor of Buddhism and Tibetan at Leiden.
+From 1956 Professor of Tibetan and Buddhist Studies at Leiden.
 From 1965 Professor of South Asian and Buddhist Studies at Australian National University in Canberra.
 Retired 1986, had no successor.
 Married 1949 Gisèle Bacquès, two daughters and one son.

 With Kuiper he founded the IIJ in 1957 and contributed much to it until his death.
 The main part of his work dealt with Tibetan texts, but he had further interests, e.g. in Indian epics.
 He was known as an active and rather demanding critic.
 He knew many languages, including Russian and Japanese, and had enormous personal library.
 He wrote numerous, often very critical reviews.
 Among his students were P. M. Harrison, H. Matsumura, Gr.
 Schopen and Sh.
 Tsuda.

 Publications: Diss.
 Cinq chapitres de la Prasannapadā.
 167 p.
 Leiden 1949 (Pr.
 18–22 Tibetan text with transl.).